 On February 25, 2006, the NCAPA formally opened the Stead Center, the Academy’s headquarters in Durham, NC.
 NCAPA is the first state PA association to own and operate its own headquarters.

-Memorial bricks can be purchased in memory or in honor of a loved one or an individual dedicated to the PA profession.
+Purchase an engraved brick or plaque in memory or in honor of a loved one or an individual dedicated to the PA profession.
 The engraved bricks are displayed at the front entrance of the Stead Center.
 If you would like to order a brick or would like more information, please call 919-479-1995.

 - 4″ x 8″ brick: 3 lines with 20 characters per line (spaces are counted as characters).
 Price: $100

 - 8″ x 8″ brick: 6 lines with 20 characters per line (spaces are counted as characters).
 Price: $250

 You can also buy a small commemorative brick to send to the family of the memorialized or to the person honored.
 The two sizes available are:

 - 1.5″ x 3″ brick: 3 lines with 20 characters per line (spaces are counted as characters).
 Price: $20

 - 3″ x 3″ brick: 6 lines with 20 characters per line (spaces are counted as characters).
 Price: $20